MartinPankraz/sap-hacker-in-a-day/student/quest3.md

 <img alt="Step 18" src="assets/quest3/3-18.png"  width="600">
 </p>

 Enter a name for your rule that identifies the user, e.g. *"User1 - Send notification to Teams"*.
+Make sure that the **Conditions** to run the _automation rule_ set the _Analytic rule name_ to the _Current rule_.

 Select **Run playbook** from **Actions**.